new-guy/bibites-experiment-recording/README.md

 InfluxDB: https://www.influxdata.com/products/influxdb-cloud/

 ### InfluxDB
 Sign up, make an account, make an org, and then make a bucket.
-Also make a token granting access to the bucket or everything
+Also make a token granting access to the bucket or everything.

 ### Grafana
 Hook up InfluxDB as a data source in Grafana.
 InfluxDB has docs that explain how to do this here: https://docs.influxdata.com/influxdb/cloud-serverless/process-data/visualize/grafana/ but the docs LIE TO YOU in a few places.
 Use InfluxQL - don't worry about FlightSQL (unless you wanna struggle for an hour like I did trying to get it running).
 Also use the `Flux` query language when you set up InfluxDB as a data source.
 I didn't need to set a user or password.
 I used the organization and set the default bucket to one that I created, then I made an API key granting full access, and put that in as a token.
 Zip zop, baby.
 If you run into problems, ask ChatGPT and/or google first please.